kermit4/cjp2p-rust/README.md

 This implements the https://github.com/kermit4/pejovu protocol.

-This will make available any files in the directory ./pejovu  It will ignore any requests for anything that's not a sha256, so as long as Rust's JSON parser (Serde) doesn't have an exploit, it seems safe to leave running.
+This will make available any files in the directory ./pejovu  It will ignore any requests for anything that has a / or \ in it, so as long as Rust's JSON parser (Serde) doesn't have an exploit, it seems safe to leave running.

-It currently assumes the filenames are their sha256 (maybe link them to their ordinary names for now)

-This is very early in development, so people can send you files you didn't request, or sabotage transfers by sending invalid data.
-Contributors are welcome.

-To request a file, run with the sha256 as an arguement.
-It will be placed in ./pejovu/incomplete/<sha256> until it is complete.
+To request a file, run with the content_i as an arguement.
+It will be placed in ./pejovu/incomplete/ until it is complete, then moved to ./pejovu

-File sharing is a primitive example common use case, not the only intended purpose.
+File sharing is more of a primitave than a main purpose.
+Things can build upon the ability to reliably and efficienty send more than what fits in one message.

+# building
+ cargo build

+# hints

+try running with RUST_BACKTRACE=1 RUST_LOG=debug ./target/debug/pejovu

+or info/warn log levels

 # TODO
 - save peer list  between restarts to not depend on the hard coded list